IOSgeeks/DatingApp/README.md

    * If they click on sign in it leads to a "enter username and password" page.
 * Profile page
    * Add/Edit new information into user's profile page

+* View Matches Page
+  * Description of the matched users/ things they like / their bio etc

+* Chat Box Page
+   * Page to message the matched users.

 ## Wireframes